RadimBaca/SQL_window_function_rewrite/README.md

 # SQL Rewriting Tool

 The main part of this repository is a Java SQL rewriting tool.
-There are also Python code for result analysis and PostgreSQL NMIN C-function.
+There is also Python code for a result analysis and PostgreSQL NMIN C-function.

 The tool works in two modes:
 1. Microbenchmark - performs a test suite on a prepared database